+The DSOL curriculum shall have as to its objective to maintain an educational program that prepares its students for admission to the Bar and effective and responsible participation in the legal profession.
 The curriculum is designed to prepare students to be effective attorneys by developing their abilities in critical thinking and problem-solving.
 The curriculum reflects a traditional legal education, while at the same time adopts the best practices for effective learning.

-The School of Law operates on a semester system and requires successful completion of 88 semester hours for conferment of the J.D. degree.
-All requirements must be completed no earlier than 24 months and no later than 84 months after a student has commenced law study at the School of Law or a school of law from which the School of Law has accepted transfer credit.
+The School of Law operates on a semester system and requires successful completion of eighty-eight (88) semester hours for conferment of the J.D. degree.
+All requirements must be completed no earlier than twenty-four (24) months and no later than eighty-four (84) months after a student has commenced law study at the School of Law or an institution from which the School of Law has accepted transfer credit.

-Full-time students may not be employed until the completion of their first-year required courses, unless said student receives a waiver from the Dean or the Associate Dean for Academics.
+Full-time students may not be employed until the completion of their first-year required courses (1000 level), unless said student receives a waiver from the Dean or the Associate Dean for Academics.
 A waiver may only be given for military service that does not exceed forty (40) hours per month.
-Nothing herein shall preclude a student from seeking a leave of absence pursuant to Section XV.E.
+Nothing herein shall preclude a student from seeking a leave of absence pursuant to § XV.E.
 After completion of first year required courses, full-time students shall not be employed more than twenty (20) hours per week.
-"Full-time student," for purposes of this provision, is defined as a student enrolled in more than 12 credit hours during an academic term.
+"Full-time student," for purposes of this provision, is defined as a student enrolled in more than twelve (12) credit hours during an academic term.

-Part-time students may not be employed more than twenty (20) hours per week in any week in which the student is enrolled in more than twelve class hours.
+Part-time students may not be employed more than twenty (20) hours per week in any week in which the student is enrolled in more than twelve (12) class hours.